folio-org/raml-module-builder/README.md

 -XX:+PrintGCTimeStamps
   -Xloggc:C:\Git\circulation\gc.log` (or any other Optional JVM argument should be passed before the -jar argument)

+## Environment Variables

+RMB implementing modules expect a set of environment variables to be passed in at module startup.
+The environment variables expected by RMB modules are:

+ - db.host
+ - db.port
+ - db.username
+ - db.password
+ - db.database
+ - db.queryTimeout
+ - db.charset
+ - db.maxPoolSize

+See https://github.com/folio-org/okapi/blob/master/doc/guide.md#environment-variables for more information on how to deploy environment variables to RMB modules via Okapi.

 ## Creating a new module